Mr-Camargo/mirayoki/CONTRIBUTING.md

 # Contributing to Mirayoki

-First of all, if you are reading this and you have the interest of proposing a change in Mirayoki's code, thank you for taking the time to make Mirayoki better! 🎉
+First of all, if you are reading this and you are interested in proposing a change in Mirayoki's code, thank you for taking the time to make Mirayoki better! 🎉

-Below there are some things you should have on mind before making your first pull request/issue:
+Below there are some things you should have in mind before making your first pull request/issue:

 ## Wait, I just have a question!

-For any questions or doubts you have about Mirayoki, feel free to [join our Discord Server](https://discord.gg/sbxGVCxdTQ).
+For any questions or doubts you have, feel free to [join our Discord Server](https://discord.gg/sbxGVCxdTQ).

+## **Important**

+If you found a security vulnerability and want to help fix it, **DO NOT** open any pull requests or issues, but check out [how can you report a security vulnerability](SECURITY.md).

 ---